supremeimposter/My-Vault/GATE/Digital-Logic/Boolean Algebra-Minimization of Boolean Functions/Minimization using K Map.md

 > The largest cube is not always possible in mSOP or mPOS.
 Keep looking for such redundant largest cubes after finishing the k-map.
 >
 > ![[Minimization using K Map-20240520133916609.webp]]
+>
+> The largest cube in the above example is not an essential prime implicant and also all the essential prime implicants cover all the 1's, so the largest cube is not required for minimal SOP.

 ## Minimized POS